treagod/meridian/docs/index.md

 <section class="closing">
   <div class="container">
     <h2>Set your bearings. <em>Deploy.</em></h2>
-    <p>Meridian is open source and MIT-licensed.
-Try it on a staging box this weekend - the install is a single command.</p>
     <div class="cta-row" style="justify-content: center;">
       <a href="/guide/quickstart" class="btn btn-primary">Read the Quickstart →</a>
       <a href="https://github.com/treagod/meridian" class="btn btn-ghost" target="_blank" rel="noreferrer"><svg class="lucide lucide-star" xmlns="http://www.w3.org/2000/svg" width="16" height="16" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" aria-hidden="true"><path d="M11.525 2.295a.53.53 0 0 1 .95 0l2.31 4.679a2.123 2.123 0 0 0 1.595 1.16l5.166.756a.53.53 0 0 1 .294.904l-3.736 3.638a2.123 2.123 0 0 0-.611 1.878l.882 5.14a.53.53 0 0 1-.771.56l-4.618-2.428a2.122 2.122 0 0 0-1.973 0L6.396 21.01a.53.53 0 0 1-.77-.56l.881-5.139a2.122 2.122 0 0 0-.611-1.879L2.16 9.795a.53.53 0 0 1 .294-.906l5.165-.755a2.122 2.122 0 0 0 1.597-1.16z" /></svg>Star on GitHub</a>